Axion-photon conversion in stochastic magnetic fields: Review of axion-photon conversion

 \section{Review of axion-photon conversion}

 In this section, we derive the equation for the propagation of the axion-photon system.
 We then formulate the polarization state of photons undergoing conversion into axions while propagating through background magnetic fields.
+Since we focus on the process of photon-to-axion conversion in this work, we assume that the initial condition consists solely of photons, as given in Eq.~\eqref{eq:iniphoton}.